-All offers of a place are subject to the appropriate completion of a Disclosure and Barring Service (DBS) check that will be organised at the start of the academic year.
+All places are subject to the appropriate completion of a Disclosure and Barring Service (DBS) check that will be organised at the start of the academic year.
 For part time students, this may also need to be repeated at appropriate periods within the course of the study and continued programme registration is subject to this process.

-The design of the programme has taken account of and where appropriate, incorporated the recommendations of the Quality Assurance Agency for Higher Education (QAA) benchmarks for programmes broadly concerned with sport.
-Unit 25 benchmarks relating to sport and recreation have been developed in conjunction with the British Association of Sport and Exercise Sciences (BASES), the Leisure Studies Association and the UK Higher Education Standing Conference for Leisure, Recreation and Sport.
+The design of the programme has taken account of, and, where appropriate, incorporated the recommendations of the Quality Assurance Agency for Higher Education (QAA) benchmarks for programmes broadly concerned with sport.

 Students are expected to be able to: